niranjanakoni/ghapp-cli/IMPLEMENTATION_SUMMARY.md

 - **Production-ready features** including error handling, logging, and performance optimization

 ### **New Capabilities Added:**
-- 🔗 **Webhook Discovery**: Complete repository webhook analysis and monitoring
+- 🔗 **Webhook Discovery**: Complete repository webhook analysis and monitoring with smart filtering
 - 👥 **Team Hierarchy**: Advanced team management with parent/child relationships
 - 📊 **Enhanced Analytics**: Statistics and sorting for all data types
 - 📋 **Comprehensive CSV**: Export capabilities for repositories, teams, and webhooks
 - 🔒 **Security Analysis**: Webhook security configuration assessment
+- 🎯 **Smart Filtering**: Intelligent default behavior for webhook commands (shows only repos with webhooks)

 All 21 requirements have been met with significant value-added features that make this a production-ready, enterprise-grade CLI tool for GitHub App management.